-- 17. SSDC and SBC are committed to continue working together as part of the Cannock Chase Special Area of Conservation (SAC) Partnership with the aim of ensuring that the integrity of the Cannock Chase SAC is protected and that appropriate mitigation measures are secured in order to ensure development does not have adverse effects on the integrity of the SAC. - 18.
+- 19. SSDC and SBC are committed to continue working together as part of the Cannock Chase Special Area of Conservation (SAC) Partnership with the aim of ensuring that the integrity of the Cannock Chase SAC is protected and that appropriate mitigation measures are secured in order to ensure development does not have adverse effects on the integrity of the SAC. - 20.
 Both SBC and SSDC acknowledge the need for both authorities to continue working collaboratively with Natural England in relation to visitor impacts from the residents of new development within 15 km of Cannock Chase SAC; and in relation to air quality impacts from new development and associated commuting on Cannock Chase SAC and the other protected sites relevant to the Cannock Chase SAC Partnership authorities.
 This includes consideration of cumulative and in-combination effects.
-Where practicable, SSDC and SBC will work with other authorities in the Cannock Chase SAC Partnership authorities to address wider impacts of development proposals on all SACs. - 19.
+Where practicable, SSDC and SBC will work with other authorities in the Cannock Chase SAC Partnership authorities to address wider impacts of development proposals on all SACs.
+This includes joint working on a subregional (Staffordshire and the Black Country) air quality study that will assess air quality impacts on protected sites as a result of estimated growth.
+The findings of this study will feed into individual authorities' Habitat Regulations Assessment processes. - 21.
 SSDC and SBC are committed to continue working together in respect of matters relating to the natural environment where these are applicable to the authorities.